allegro/allegro.tech/_posts/2019-11-08-performance-of-javascript-optional-chaining.md

 ```

 So in the best scenario, we're getting around 4 characters in the final bundle for each one of the source code.
 How many
-times you could use optional chaining in a mediocre project?
+times could you use optional chaining in a medium-sized project?
 100 times?
 If you'd migrate to the new syntax in such a
 case, you've just added 3,5 kB to the final bundle.
 That sucks.

 ## Alternatives

-Let's move a step back.
-Optional chaining isn't new idea at all.
-Solutions for `incredibly && long && double &&
+Let's take a step back.
+Optional chaining isn't a new idea at all.
+Solutions for the `incredibly && long && double &&
-ampersands && chains` problem have existed already in so-called userspace for quite some time.
+ampersands && chains` problem have already existed in the so-called userspace for quite some time.
 Jason Miller's
-[`dlv`](https://github.com/developit/dlv) is only one among the many.
+[`dlv`](https://github.com/developit/dlv) is only one among many.

 ```js